Thank You to Our Partners

 Here's what's happening this month:

-For stewardship work we will supply tools and gloves.
 For all stewardship work: Please wear long sleeves, long pants, work gloves and sturdy shoes with good tread or boots and bring a bottle of water.
-We will supply tools but feel free to bring your own.
+We will supply tools and gloves but feel free to bring your own.